How Can UK Academic Publishers Adapt to the Increasing Demand for Open Access Materials?

 The UKRI Open Access Policy has significantly impacted the publishing landscape in the UK.
 This section will provide a clear understanding of this policy and its implications on academic publishing.

-Lire également : What Are the Advanced E-commerce Personalization Techniques for UK Luxury Goods Retailers?
+A lire également : What Are the Advanced E-commerce Personalization Techniques for UK Luxury Goods Retailers?

 The UKRI released an updated open access policy in 2022, aiming to make published research articles and accepted manuscripts openly accessible.
 The policy applies to peer-reviewed research articles submitted for publication on or after 1st April 2022, and long-form scholarly works submitted for publication on or after 1st January 2024.